ITByteOrg/devops-guide/README.md

 - **Monitoring**: Prometheus
 - **Observability & Dashboards**: Grafana

-[^1]: I started using Obsidian for its bidirectional linking and graph view features, but switched to VS Code as those advanced features were not essential for my workflow.
+[^1]: I started using Obsidian for its bidirectional linking and graph view features, but switched to VS Code for day to day documentation.
+Obsidian is still used for graph view.

 ---
 ## **Repositories & Organization**